(855) 925-2200

 Phone Icon

-When a furnace is leaking water, it can be a sign of a serious problem that needs a prompt solution.
-Water means moisture that can damage your home if not dealt with quickly.
-Plus, if it is not draining properly, it can result in your furnace running inefficiently, leading to more costly repairs in the future.
+When a furnace leaks water, it can be a sign of a serious problem that needs a prompt solution.
+Moisture from the leakage can damage your home if left unchecked.
+Plus, if the water isn’t draining properly, it can lead to your furnace running inefficiently, leading to more costly repairs in the future.

 What Type of Furnace Do I Have?